-8.3 Does your agency leverage geospatial information to enhance reporting to the public or to Congress?
-(Select all that apply - see Appendix A for complete list of optional responses)

-• Yes.
-Agency broadly leverages geospatial information to enhance public and Congressional reporting.

-8.3.a If yes or partial, for which of these audiences does your agency leverage geospatial information to enhance reporting?
-(Select all that apply - see Appendix A for complete list of optional responses)

-- Public reports (e.g., fact sheets, data briefs, annual reports, other published agency reports). - Congressional reports. - Internal agency and leadership plans, reports and communications.

-8.4 Optional Question: Would the agency like to provide up to 5 key examples and links that demonstrate how geospatial data assets are used, internally and externally, to make federal geospatial information and services more useful to the public; enhance operations; support decision making; and/or enhance reporting to the public and to Congress?
+- 8.3 Does your agency leverage geospatial information to enhance reporting to the public or to Congress?
+(Select all that apply) - Yes.
+Agency broadly leverages geospatial information to enhance public and Congressional reporting. - 8.3.a If yes or partial, for which of these audiences does your agency leverage geospatial information to enhance reporting?
+(Select all that apply) - Public reports (e.g., fact sheets, data briefs, Annual reports, other published agency reports). - Congressional reports. - Internal agency and leadership plans, reports and communications. - 8.4 Optional Question: Would the agency like to provide up to 5 key examples and links that demonstrate how geospatial data assets are used, internally and externally, to make federal geospatial information and services more useful to the public; enhance operations; support decision making; and/or enhance reporting to the public and to Congress?